 Yes.
-Our conflict of interest policy extends to family members.
-As an employee of a vendor, an employee of a vendor, your son now has a "substantial financial interest" in the vendor.
+Our conflict of interest policy extends to family members, and we must ask all family members about potential conflicts of interest.
+As an employee of a vendor, your son now has a "substantial financial interest" in the vendor.
 Disclose this relationship and request a waiver under the Code from the General Counsel.